Electromagnetic Interference (EMI)

 Vibration Testing

-EMI can have a significant effect on a vibration testing system when there is electrical noise in the surrounding environment.
-Long cables, poorly shielded cables and components, and certain amplifiers can act as an antenna, pick up EMI, and introduce it into the testing system.
+EMI can significantly affect the performance of a vibration testing system when electrical noise is in the surrounding environment.
+Long cables, poorly shielded cables and components, and certain amplifiers can act as antennae, pick up EMI, and introduce it into the test system.

 The simplest way to detect EMI in a vibration control system is to move the cabling.
-If you move the cabling, and the input’s signal shows variation, then EMI is the most likely culprit.
+If the input’s signal shows variation when you move the cabling, then EMI is the most likely culprit.
+Monitoring signal integrity with an oscilloscope or spectrum analyzer can help identify the frequency and source of interference.
+Unusual spikes or patterns in the signal are indicators of EMI.

-In a typical lab, electrical noise can be generated by fluorescent lights, electric motors, pulse width modulators, or a variety of other systems.
+In a typical lab, electrical noise can be generated by fluorescent lights, electric motors, pulse width modulators, and many other systems.
 Most cables have shielding to protect the circuitry, but it can wear down over time.
+Regular inspections of cables for physical damage, wear, or corrosion help prevent EMI issues.
+Replacing aging cables and connectors with high-quality, shielded alternatives can reduce susceptibility to interference.

 Hardware Solution